 Wed., Aug.
 14 | 10 a.m. & 6 p.m.

 Through engaging sorting activities, compare and contrast bodies in space to begin thinking about our place in the universe.
 Kids will be introduced to concepts such as size, distance, and temperature, and older patrons explore these concepts in greater depth.

-Wonderlab was created by library staff to give children the opportunity to explore and experiment using the principles of science, technology, engineering, art and math (STEAM).
-Ages 6 to 9.
+Join us as we explore and experiment using the principles of science, technology, engineering, art and math (STEAM)!